 A person's medical and counseling records are privileged and confidential documents that a complainant or respondent will not be required to disclose to investigators.
-However, where a party chooses to share medical and counseling records as part of the investigation, the records will be shared with the other party.
+However, where a party chooses to share medical and counseling records as part of the investigation, the records will be shared with the other party subject to redaction requirements as detailed in section XI.F.2.

 In gathering the facts, the investigators may consider similar prior or subsequent reports of, or findings of responsibility for, similar conduct by the respondent to the extent such information is relevant.
-The determination of relevance for pattern evidence will be based on an assessment of whether the previous or subsequent conduct was substantially similar to the conduct under investigation or indicates a pattern of similar Prohibited Conduct.
+Such patterns may indicate a heightened risk to the campus community, and therefore can be taken into account during an investigation.
+If the Title IX Coordinator determines that there may be a pattern of behavior, the Title IX Coordinator may, in their discretion, offer the information to the investigators for the limited purpose of consideration as pattern evidence.
+The investigators may then, in their discretion, determine whether such evidence is or may be relevant to determine whether a policy violation occurred with respect to the allegations being investigated based on an assessment of whether the previous or subsequent conduct was substantially similar to the conduct under investigation or indicates a pattern of similar Prohibited Conduct.
 Prior or subsequent conduct of the respondent may also be considered in determining other relevant issues, including knowledge, intent, motive, or absence of mistake.